 Flood Planning CPNRD has 40 flood risk reduction projects.
-In 2020, CPNRD received three Watershed & Flood Prevention Operations Program (WFPO) grants from NRCS to identify what is needed to address flooding and to design specific watershed plans.
-The two-year grants pay 100% of costs to complete an Environmental Assessment for Spring/Buffalo Creeks Watershed in Dawson County; Lower Wood River Watershed in Buffalo, Hall and Merrick counties; and Elm/Turkey Creek Watershed in Dawson and Buffalo counties.
+In 2020, CPNRD received three Watershed & Flood Prevention Operations Program (WFPO) grants from NRCS to identify what is needed to address flooding and to design specific watershed plans for Spring/Buffalo Creeks Watershed in Dawson County; Lower Wood River Watershed in Buffalo, Hall and Merrick counties; and Elm/Turkey Creek Watershed in Dawson and Buffalo counties.